TrueSparrowSystems/slackmin/README.md

 **8. validateSlackUser**

-`validateSlackUser`perform slack user authentication.
-It verify if user is present in `whitelistedUsers`.
+`validateSlackUser` performs slack user authentication.
+It verifies if user is present in `whitelistedUsers`.

 <br>

 **9. validateSlackChannel**

-`validateSlackChannel`perform slack channel authentication.
+`validateSlackChannel` performs slack channel authentication.
 It validates if channel is listed in `whiteListedChannels`.

 <br>

 **10. validateSlackApiAppId**

-`validateSlackApiAppId` validate slack app Id.
-It only allows request from provided apps in `appConfigs`.
+`validateSlackApiAppId` validates slack app id.
+It only allows request from apps provided in `appConfigs`.

 <br>

 **11. extractResponseUrlFromPayload**

-`extractResponseUrlFromPayload` extract response_url from interactive routes.
+`extractResponseUrlFromPayload` extracts response_url from interactive routes.
 This middleware should only be used with interactive endpoints.

 <br>